datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/slides/chapter_1_edd24b8eafc99896f248da104c80d0ac.md

 `@part1`
 Linear programming is an optimization technique that uses a few inputs to determine the best way to accomplish a task.
 The task could be to increase throughput, decrease cost or minimize downtime.
 The inputs to linear programming are:
-- What is being optimized?
+- What is being optimized?{{1}}
-- What are the constraints?
+- What are the constraints?{{2}}
-- What are the variables?
+- What are the variables?{{3}}

 The output of linear programming is the optimal configuration to accomplish the optimization.
-An example below shows the benefits of using linear programming compared to assumptions of what is best.
+An example below shows the benefits of using linear programming compared to assumptions of what is best.{{4}}

-For this course we are working through the text [Illustrated Guide to Linear Programming](https://www.amazon.com/Illustrated-Guide-Linear-Programming/dp/0486262588)
+For this course we are working through the text [Illustrated Guide to Linear Programming](https://www.amazon.com/Illustrated-Guide-Linear-Programming/dp/0486262588){{5}}

 `@script`